andregri/andregri.github.io/_posts/programming/2023-06-01-python-mock.md

 # Conclusion

 Python **unittest** module provides a powerful `Mock` object, that allows to mock any function, and the `patch` decorator to be applied to test cases.

+Remember that the order of test case arguments must the opposite of the `patch` decorators.

+If the mock should return always the same values use the `return_value` property, otherwise use the `side_effect` property to returns different outputs based on the inputs.

 To not duplicate the patch decorator to every test case function, it is possible to decorate the test case class directly.